apostrophecms/apostrophe-documentation/tutorials/intermediate/forms.md

 ### Submitting AJAX forms with jQuery

-There's a better way: just use jQuery to submit your form, like this...
+There's a better way, though.
+Just use jQuery to submit your form, like this...

 ```javascript
 $('.my-form').submit(function() {